 - B. To the extent the LEARN Charter School Network can do so while respecting the privacy rights of the individuals involved, including the duty of confidentiality under FERPA and/or the Illinois School Student Records Act, the Complaint Manager shall inform the parties notice of action taken in response to the complaint. - C. If the results of the LEARN Charter School Network's evaluation of a complaint of harassment results in a conclusion that an individual has engaged in unlawful harassment in violation of this policy, or that school personnel have failed to report harassment as required herein, that individual may appeal this determination by use of established Board procedures for appealing other adverse personnel and/or education related actions.
 A written appeal to the Board may be requested by either party within three (3) days from receipt of the written report.
-If an appeal reaches the Board, the Network hearing officer shall conduct a hearing within ten (10) days of receipt of the appeal and make a written report to the Board summarizing the evidence heard at the hearing within ten (10) days of the hearing.
-If the procedures allow the parties access to information used at a hearing, the

-LEARN Charter School Network will provide similar and timely access to both parties.
-With respect to the hearing, the LEARN Charter School Network will provide equal opportunity to both parties and apply equal restrictions to ability of lawyers/representatives to speak or otherwise participate (or equally permitting 3rd party expert testimony; equal cross examination on witnesses; equally present for the entirety of a hearing).
+If an appeal reaches the Board, the Network hearing officer shall conduct a hearing within ten (10) days of receipt of the appeal and make a written report to the Board summarizing the evidence heard at the hearing within ten (10) days of the hearing within ten (10) days of the hearing.
+If the procedures allow the parties access to information used at a hearing, the LEARN Charter School Network will provide equal opportunity to both parties and apply equal restrictions to ability of lawyers/representatives to speak or otherwise participate (or equally permitting 3rd party expert testimony; equal cross examination on witnesses; equally